udacity/CarND-Extended-Kalman-Filter-Project/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter with Google Cloud Pub/Sub
-Self-Driving Car Engineer Nanodegree Program
+This project was originally homework from the [Udacity Self-Driving Car Engineer Nanodegree] Program.
+I re-purposed it for a [Medium article] to show how to use [Pub/Sub] with Kalman Filters.

 ---